wp-plugins/studypress/readme.txt

 == Frequently Asked Questions ==

-= How I can include a lesson or a quiz that I created in a post or a page? =
+= How I can include a lesson or a quiz in a post or a page? =

 Clic on the publish button in the lessons or quizzes list, a post will be created automatically.
 If you want to integrate a lesson or a quiz in a page you can copy the short code, present in the created post, and past it in a page.

-= How I can include the course that I created in a page or a post? =
+= How I can include a course in a post or a page? =

 A course is a set of lessons and quizzes.
 You don't have to integrate it in a page or a post.
-You have just to add it into your menu as a menu element.
-Go to "Appearance" -> "Menu" -> "Course", check your course and clic "Add to Menu"
+You have just to add it into your site menu as a menu element.
+Go to "Appearance" -> "Menus" -> "Course", check your course and clic "Add to Menu".

 = How I can add the course element in "Dashboard" -> "Appearance" -> "Menus"? =